rcl808/rcl808.github.io/index.md

 Richard (UH Manoa Alumni)

 *"I like the user interface, simple yet intuitive, a much better version than that UH currently have for the clubs."*

+Grace (Junior in Electrical Engineering)

+*"It seems like something that would be really nice for new students.
+Perhaps you could make it so that you can view the club info without having to login first."*